AlessioChen/Socialdesk/README.md

 # Social desk

-Simple blog project written in Django using a SQLite database.
-The content of each post are written on the Ropsten Ethereum Blockchain.
+A simple blog project is written in Django using an SQLite database.
+The content of each post is written on the Ropsten Ethereum Blockchain.

 # How to run the project

-Befor starting the project you need to install Redis server on you own machine.
+Before starting the project you need to install the Redis server on your own machine.

-To run the Django development sever, execute the following command:
+To run the Django development server, execute the following command:

 > `python manage.py runserver`